eugenio-guarino/aria-minecraft-server-iac/windows_instructions.md

    Then go to the Resource Packs section in your game client and arrange them in this order (top to bottom):

-   1. FreshAnimations
-   2. Foliage
+   1. Foliage
-   3. Excalibur-BiomesOPlenty
+   2. Excalibur-BiomesOPlenty
-   4. Excalibur_V1.19.4
+   3. Excalibur_V1.19.4
-   5. Supplementaries Generated
+   4. Supplementaries Generated
-   6. Default
+   5. Default
-   7. Mod resources
+   6. Mod resources
-   8. Exotic birds
+   7. Exotic birds

 7. **Recommended: xaeroworldmap Reset Fix**
    - Press `Win + R` and type `%appdata%`.